Mikejo5000/vsts-docs-pr/docs/collaborate/preview-features.md

 <a id="task-tool-installers">  </a>
 ### Task tool installers

 You can use tool installer tasks to enable your build or release process to lazily install tool sets.
 So now you can install dependencies on hosted agents and test and validate your app on multiple versions of a tool set.

-See [Tool installers](../build-release/concepts/process/tasks.md#tool-installers).
+-->